mhaack/mh-site/src/posts/2022-09-26-the-world-of-wemos-d1-mini-boards.md

 The most obvious visible difference is the ceramic antenna and the external antenna connector on the board.
 With the ceramic antenna the D1 mini Pro should have better WiFi reception than his little brother.

-Another difference is the flash memory.
+Another difference is the size of the flash memory.
 In comparison, the D1 mini Pro has 16 MByte of flash memory whereas the D1 mini only has 4 MByte.

 ## D1 mini compatible shields